 FOR SERVING

 - Top with fresh basil or oregano, feta crumbles, or arugula.
-Cut ladenia into slices and serve warm as a delicious meal or part of a meze platter.
+Cut ladenia flatbread into slices and serve warm as a delicious meal or part of a mezze platter (a selection of dishes served for socializing).